jidongxiao/networksecurity/demos/academy/http_smuggling/te_cl/README.md

 Steps:

 1. Create two requests in Repeater: attack request and normal request.
+In both requests, must select "show non-printable" chars.

 The attack request should look like this: